 Caruso promised members more “unique experiences and adventures” during his tenure.
 “We will continue to grow and prosper and we will all be successful,” he said.

 Martin Rahmann FCSI, worldwide chair praised the tireless contribution of his predecessor in the role, William Taunton FCSI, who was awarded the FCSI The Americas Service award.
 He also spoke of the value of personal relationships within FCSI.”
 We are a family.
 Our intention is to do the very best for the Society.”

-And with that, the conference was at an end, but memories will linger for a long time of an entertaining and insightful few days, impeccably organised and enjoyed in the right spirit.
+And with that, the conference was at an end, but memories will linger for a long time of an entertaining and insightful few days, impeccably organized and enjoyed in the right spirit.
 To quote Tom Papa’s catchphrase: “Good job…”